Emperor Nero: Fiddling While Rome Burns

 But most of all Nero wanted to perform and he learned to play the lyre, wrote poetry in both Latin and Greek, and undertook exercises to improve his singing voice.
 His mother had lambasted him for his love of all things Greek and his absurd artistic pretensions, but Poppaea encouraged him saying that he was among the greatest artists who had ever lived.

 In July AD 64, a great fire swept through Rome.
 It had ignited in the Circus Maximus and in no time at all had become a raging conflagration that lit up the night sky for miles around.

 Nero tried to combat the disaster as best he could and took personal charge of the fire fighting.
-He also opened up the grounds of the Imperial Palace and nearby gardens to shelter the people and provided them with food and water.
-Yet and despite his best efforts much of Rome was was burned to the ground and though he wept over the distress of the people and the destruction of the city the prospect of rebuilding it also excited him.
+He also made available the grounds of the Imperial Palace and nearby gardens to shelter the people providing them with food and water.
+Yet and despite his best efforts much of Rome was burned to the ground and though he wept over the distress of the people and the destruction of the city the prospect of rebuilding it also excited him.
 He would recreate it in his own image, he said.
 He would make it beautiful.

 Upon its completion a delighted Nero would remark: "At last I can live as a human being should."